Skip to Main Content

 What are Review Articles?

-Review articles are a particular type of scholarly article that provide a systematic overview and analysis of the primary literature in a particular field.
+Review articles are a type of scholarly article that provide a overview and analysis of the primary literature in a particular field.
 Review articles sum up the current state of research including the major advances and discoveries, ongoing debates, and where there are gaps in our knowledge that require more research.
-Because review articles discuss and cite the research articles that are advancing the field, you can quickly get an idea of who the major researchers are in that field.
+Because review articles discuss and cite the original research articles that are advancing the field, you can quickly get an idea of the current state of research in an area, and who the major researchers are in that field.

 What is Peer Review?